tangramer/911CallsAnalysis/README.md

       1.2) Remove unnecessary data (e.g. incident number)

       1.3) Divide Seattle into blocks.
 Add the block code column to the dataframe.
 Later analysis is based on incident                    numbers in a block (e.g. the sum fire incidents in a block vs. the average temperature in the same block)

-	  1.1 ReadCalls
-               Name: ReadCalls(data, year (optional), merge similar types or not) What it does: Read 911 calls dataset.
-If the year(s) are specified, then only the calls of certain years will                  be included.
-Otherwise it reads all the data from the dataset.
-If choose to merge similar call types, calls                    such as “brush fire”, “car fire”, “house fire” will be labelled as a new general type “fire”.
-If this is not                  specified, call types will not be modified.
-	         Inputs: raw dataset, year (optional), merge=Y/N (optional)
-	         Output: dataframe of selected year, with types merged or not.

 3) Interactive map visualization of different types of 911 calls